rsksmart/RSKIPs/IPs/RSKIP428.md

 ## Specification

-TThe proposal is to create a new event to store the bitcoin transaction hash of the peg-out and the outpoint values of each utxo used as input of the given peg-out.
-Then, this event will be emitted whenever a transaction spending from the federation address is created.
+The proposal is to create a new event to store the bitcoin transaction hash of the peg-out and the outpoint values of each utxo used as input of a given peg-out.
+This event will be emitted whenever a transaction spending funds from the federation is created.
 In other words, when a peg-out is created.

 This new event is composed of two parameters:

 First, the bitcoin transaction hash, must be the hash of the peg-out without witnesses and signatures.

 Second, the list of utxo outpoint values.
 When dealing with non-segwit peg-outs, the outpoint values will be an empty list.
 When dealing with segwit peg-outs, this will be a list of one or more integer values in VarInt format[2], ordered in the same order as the inputs of the peg-out.

 Therefore, when the PowPeg node processes the peg-outs to sign, it will follow a straightforward process.
 It will retrieve the outpoint values from the new event in the rsk transaction where the peg-out was created.
 Then these values will be provided to the PowHSM to sign the given segwit peg-out.